Dogs shouldn’t sleep on hard floors

 In a warm, humid climate, fabric choice matters.

-Fluffy, heat-trapping materials hold warmth and moisture, which affects how dogs settle and rest.
+Fluffy, heat-trapping materials hold warmth and moisture — affecting how dogs settle and rest.

-For Singapore, beds should use breathable, short-pile fabrics that release heat and stay comfortable — even during long naps.
+Beds in Singapore should use breathable, short-pile fabrics that release heat and remain comfortable, even during long naps.

 Fabric isn’t aesthetic.
 It’s climate function.